 So, which kind of treatments can exactly help with all these?
 The billion dollar question!!!!
 After reading numerous scientific reviews about possible stretch marks treatments such as creams/lotions, lasers, chemical peels, microdermabrasions etc., it looks like there might be some few good safe options available for pregnant women, and a little bit more options for women, who have given birth.
 I will write another blog specifically about all the treatment options tested – both pro, cons and the outcomes.

 But before I end this blog, I just want to let you know that a plant extract (Centella asiatica) was repeatedly mentioned in various studies as a great ingredient, as it seemed to be able to stimulate the production of collagen and elastin – which we want!
+We have therefore added this ingredient in our CALMING Belly Lotion.

 Stay tuned for next blog post, where we are going to dive into various treatment options for stretchies!
 Until then, why not read about other common pregnancy-related skin changes here?